VISA GUIDE

 Expert-level knowledge, typically involving strategic or high-level responsibilities.

-Bonus tip: It’s generally advisable to avoid Wage Level 1 if possible, as USCIS may challenge it on the basis that it does not meet the criteria for a specialty occupation.
-Wage Level 3 is typically associated with more senior roles, while Level 4 is usually reserved for professionals with 10–15+ years of experience.
-Ultimately, the appropriate wage level depends on the specifics of the job description.
+Bonus tip: It's generally advisable to avoid Wage Level 1 if possible, as USCIS may challenge it on the basis that it does not meet the criteria for a specialty occupation.
 If the position is tied to multiple work locations, the prevailing wage must be determined for each location, and the highest applicable wage will apply.

-The job offer and its accompanying job description is essentially the vehicle that supports your H-1B petition.
+The job offer and its accompanying job description is the vehicle that supports your H-1B visa petition.
 It must be sufficiently technical and include enough detailed duties to clearly establish that the role qualifies as a specialty occupation.
-The more specific and descriptive it is, the easier it will be for USCIS to determine eligibility.
-Importantly, the job offered should align closely with your field of study.
+The more specific and descriptive it is, the easier it will be for USCIS to determine visa eligibility.
+The job offered should align closely with your field of study.

 Labor Condition Application (LCA)